studiosutara/PhotoBasket/README.md

 The scrolling speed for the application is determined by the tilt angle of the device.

 The tilt angle is determined using the Core Motion library.

+### License
+The code is provided under MIT license.
+Please refer to the LICENSE file for more info.